 The lyrics above say that we cannot be free unless we reach for help.
 Yet the gospel of Christ says that no one wants God’s help apart from grace.
 Paul writes, "Isaiah is very bold and says, 'I was found by those who didn't seek me.
 I was revealed to those who didn't ask for me.'
 But about Israel he says, 'All day long I stretched out my hands to a disobedient and contrary people' " (Romans 10:20-21 WEB).

 How should we add that into Natalie’s song?

 Perhaps we should sing…

 But you won’t reach for help

-If you don’t hate yourself
+If you don’t first hate your life

 It seems more Biblical but I’m not sure it will win a Dove Award.